 When your gas boiler stops working it may feel like the end of the world!
 Try our simple tricks to try before calling in the experts.

 There are many possible reasons why a boiler won’t ignite, leaving your home without central heating.
-Fortunately, we are here to help to get your boiler up and running again in next to no time (hopefully) and if these don’t work, get in touch with us today Aura Gas have a technicians serving villages, towns and cities across the south cost and into the home counties who would be happy to help, we have a variety of contact options.
-Aura gas think its important to assist with making fixing of inconveniences, convenient!
+Fortunately, we are here to help to get your boiler up and running again in next to no time (hopefully) and if these don’t work, get in touch with us today Aura Gas have a technicians serving villages, towns, and cities across the south coast and into the home counties who would be happy to help, we have a variety of contact options.
+Aura gas thinks it is important to assist with making fixing of inconveniences, convenient!

 First off – check your thermostat:

 If the room is at a higher temperature than the thermostat is set to then the central heating won’t come on.
 Double-check the temperature and try increasing and give it a while.

 Setting the right temperature on your thermostat is key to feeling comfortable at home.
 A lot of people tend to under heat or, more commonly, overheat their homes leading to decreased efficiency and increased expense.

 18-21 degrees is the recommended temperature.
 We would highly advise to maximise boiler health (and money in your pocket) turn on the heating and set the radiator valve in the room you are into a comfortable level of your preference, then set the valves in the remaining rooms that you are using one level lower.
 Unused rooms should have their doors closed and radiators set to the lowest level.
 Another important thing to remember – a thermostat has zero power over how quickly your house heats up when you’re getting in from a cold, perhaps wet day – just because you turn your heating all the way up to the maximum doesn’t mean it will get the home warmer quicker.

 Secondly – could it be the timer?